flipbezerra/top-pratica/README.md

-# curso-odin-project
+# top-pratica
-## Repositório para os projetos desenvolvidos no curso The Odin Project
+## Projetos desenvolvidos no curso The Odin Project